Altra Running: Features

 Altra shoes feature Footshape, an enlarged anatomical toe box.
-All models of its shoes have zero drop, meaning that the heel and toe are designed to be at the same height.
+Many models of its shoes have zero drop, meaning that the heel and toe are designed to be at the same height.
 It offers neutral and stability shoes for men and women with various cushion levels.

 The men's and women's versions of each shoe model are built using gender-specific templates to accommodate anatomical differences.
 Altra calls this Fit4Her on the lady's side and is the only running shoe brand to do a female-specific fit line wide.

 Wearables and smart shoes

 During the 2015 Outdoor Retailer Summer Market, Altra introduced its first smart shoe, Altra IQ.
 Powered by iFit, the Altra IQ uses technology to help runners analyze their running biomechanics.
 Slated to be released in the spring of 2016, the Altra IQ is intended to collect data on stride, pace, foot strike zone (heel vs. midfoot vs. forefoot), ground contact time, left foot vs. right foot imbalances, and more, and to transmit the data via Bluetooth to a mobile device such as a smartphone or watch for analysis.

 In the spring of 2017, Altra introduced its first smart running shoe, combining tracking and coaching technology.
 The Torin IQ shoe tracks how fast and how far the wearer runs and is equipped with a voice coach that gives real-time advice, via a tether to a smartphone, on how to run better during a workout.
 The shoe is designed for both men and women and has an embedded sensor in the insole that measures a runner's landing zone, cadence, ground contact time, and impact rate.
 The sensors in the shoe are powered by button cell batteries which can be replaced after an estimated 80 – 100 hours of use.